 X-Men Legends II: Rise of Apocalypse

 Angel is the scout for the different areas that are visited until he is captured by Apocalypse and turned into this game's Archangel.
 It was also mentioned that his mind and body were changed by drugs created by Mister Sinister.
-Angle also has special dialogue with Jean Grey.
+Angel also has special dialogue with Jean Grey.

 He appears as a non-playable character in the 1993 Sega Genesis version of the game.
 He can be called up for assistance if the player needs help.